K. C. Wu: Early career

 With the fall of Hankou to Japanese forces in October 1938 during the Second Sino-Japanese War, Wu and his family fled to Chongqing.
 In 1939, Chiang Kai-shek appointed him as mayor of Chongqing, a position he held until 1942.
 He served as vice minister of Foreign Affairs from 1943 to 1945, interacting with Zhou Enlai as part of the united front against the Japanese.
 After the end of World War II in 1945, K.C.
 Wu became mayor of Shanghai, serving in that role until the Chinese Communists conquered the city in 1949.
 While mayor of Shanghai, Wu met Robert R. McCormick of the Chicago Tribune, and his wife Maryland.
 As the situation in Shanghai became less stable, Wu sent his two daughters to live with the McCormicks in Illinois.

 Activities after leaving mainland China

 Following the relocation of the Nationalist government to Taipei, Wu served as Governor of Taiwan from 1949 to 1953.
 Wu attempted to bring a greater degree of self-governance to the Taiwanese people, allowing for the election of certain local officials by popular vote.
 Wu also brought critics of Chen Yi into the government, and attempted to cut back on police brutality.
 Wu was opposed by many conservative members of the Nationalist government, including Chiang Ching-kuo and Chen Cheng.

+Soong Meiling (Madame Chiang) was once a close friend of K.C.
+Wu, and during the 1950s, she strongly supported and helped secure positions of power for ROC officials educated like she was in the United States.
+Some of the Western-educated officials (including K. C. Wu, George Yeh and Sun Li-jen) saw her absence from the sixth congress of the KMT in 1952 as unfavorable news, and she was soon ousted from their party's central committee in party elections.
+Meiling repeatedly tried to persuade Wu to remain in Taiwan, with limited success, even offering him a $10,000 job as her secretary for six months, and when pressed, he told her of an incident when an executive from the Taiwan Match Company being arrested and falsely charged with being a Communist.
+Later Meiling openly demanded whether or not her husband Chiang Kai-shek knew what Chiang Ching-kuo had been doing with his secret police, and abruptly left the lunch with Wu and his wife.
+At Wu's request, Meiling also helped him and his wife secure passports for the United States shortly afterwards, but at first she claimed she "could not do anything" for their teenage son, after they had relocated to America and wrote her three times requesting further assistance.